 SIR and the National Board of Health and Welfare have agreed after deliberation:

 - A patient admitted to ICU who is found to have an ongoing covid-19 infection should be reported as a covid patient in SIR's daily site registration.
 (Not changed)

 - Patients admitted to ICU due to covid-19 should continue to be reported as covid patients regardless of formal infectivity as long as the patient is treated unbroken in one or more ICU in one or more regions.
 (Change against earlier notification to some IVA early in the pandemic process!)

 - Patients who are reenrolled in ICU after previous ICU care and who after some time outside ICU recur and who, incidentally, cannot be classified as infectious should NOT be reported as covid-19 patients.
 (Previously not clarified)

-In concrete terms, it is the care consumption perspective that is prioritized and also when moving, etc. as long as the level of care is IVA, the patient retains the classification as covid-19 patient - without covid-19 the infection, the patient would not have been to iCU!
+In concrete terms, it is the care consumption perspective that is prioritized and also when moving, etc. as long as the level of care is ICU, the patient retains the classification as covid-19 patient - without covid-19 the infection, the patient would not have been to ICU!
 Care sessions with readmission due to complications are classified after the complication and not the basic condition, just as usual.